top of page

 One option to access Hope Clinic Infant Vision services is through the InfantSEE™ program.
 The InfantSEE™ program provides a one-time, no cost eye and vision assessment for babies 6 to 12 months old.
 Hope Clinic participates in this free community service, cosponsored by the American Optometric Association and Johnson and Johnson Pharmaceuticals.
 Your infant will receive a professional and comprehensive eye assessment, with no regard to the parent’s income level, to detect any potential eye and/or vision problems.

 A Pediatric vision screening only assesses if a child can see at far distance clearly.
-The InfantSEE™ screening of vision, by a Developmental Optometric Physician, evaluates:
+The InfantSEE™ screening of vision by a Developmental Optometric Physician, evaluates:

 • Gross motor movements of how your baby’s body moves in space with vision